Wahaj6Ahmad/beyond-buttons-woz-gestures/video-dataset/readme.md

 If you use this dataset, please cite:

 Wahaj Ahmad.
-Exploring the Design Potential of Wizard-of-Oz Elicited Hand Gestures for Fighting Game Control.
+Beyond Buttons: Exploring the Design Potential of Wizard-of-Oz Elicited Hand Gestures for Fighting Game Control.
 MSc Thesis, University of Twente, 2026.

-(Include DOI once assigned by Zenodo.)
+DOI: 10.5281/zenodo.18688237

 10. CONTACT